Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 • inflammatory diseases of the gastrointestinal tract;

-• developing on the background of oncological diseases of hypercalcemia.
+• developing against the background oncological diseases hypercalcemia.

-• diseases of the hematopoietic organs and blood (leukemia, anemia and diseases associated with damage to the hemostasis system);
+• diseases of the hematopoietic organs and blood (leukemia, anemia and diseases associated with damage to the hemostatic system);

-• congenital adrenal hyperplasia (VGN) or dysfunction of their cortex;
+• congenital adrenal hyperplasia (CAH) or dysfunction of their cortex;

 • hypoglycemic conditions;